A structured clinical protocol for trauma

 A defined end point.

-Six-Month EMDR Protocol
+Six-Month Nervous System Recovery Protocol

 $497/month